-CDs: Data is stored in comma-delimited text files.
-You will need to have a program that will handle large amounts of data in order to use these files.
+USB: You will need to have a program that will handle large amounts of data in order to use these files.
 The data can easily be opened with Microsoft Excel or Access, for example.
-CDs are $10.00 per CD.
+USB's are $10.00 per USB.

 Please Read: The date of birth field is no longer visible in voter records.
 Per § 163-82.10, effective June 1, 2005, dates of birth that may be generated in the voter registration process, by either the State Board of Elections or a County Board of Elections, are confidential and shall not be considered public records and subject to disclosure to the general public under Chapter 132 of the General Statutes.
 No list produced under this section shall contain a voter's date of birth; however, lists may be produced according to voters' ages.

 According to North Carolina law (General Statute 132), "The public records and public information compiled by the agencies of North Carolina Government or its subdivisions are the property of the people.
 Therefore, it is the policy of this State that the people may obtain copies of their public records and public information free or at minimal cost unless otherwise specifically provided by law."
 (Voter registration records are not exempt from this law.)

 NCGS 163-82.10(b): "...the county board of elections shall provide to any person a list of the registered voters of the county or of any precinct or precincts in the county.
 The county board may furnish selective lists according to party affiliation, gender, race, date of registration, precinct, name ...The following shall apply if a county maintains or has its voter registration list maintained on a computer:

 (1)...shall make the voter registration information available to the public on magnetic medium.